-- 1. a description of the capabilities of a surveillance technology; - 2. rules, processes and guidelines issued by the department regulating access to or use of such surveillance technology as well as any prohibitions or restrictions on use, including whether the department obtains a court authorization for such use of a surveillance technology, and, if so, the specific type of court authorization sought;
+- 1. a description of the capabilities of a surveillance technology; - 2. rules, processes and guidelines issued by the department regulating access to or use of such surveillance technology as well as any prohibitions or restrictions on use, including whether the department obtains a court authorization for such use of a surveillance technology, and, if so, the specific type of court authorization sought; - 3. safeguards or security measures designed to protect information collected by such surveillance technology from unauthorized access, including but not limited to the existence of encryption and access control mechanisms; - 4. policies and/or practices relating to the retention, access, and use of data collected by such surveillance technology; - 5. policies and procedures relating to access or use of the data collected through such surveillance technology by members of the public; - 6. [whether] names of all entities outside the department, including local government entities, state government entities, federal government entities, or private entities, that have access to the information and data collected by such surveillance technology, including: (a) [whether the entity is a local governmental entity, state governmental entity, federal governmental entity or a private entity,(b)] the type of information and data that may be disclosed [by] to each such entity, and [(c)] (b) [any] the specific safeguards or restrictions imposed by the department on [such] each such entity regarding the use or dissemination of the information collected by such surveillance technology;

-- 3. safeguards or security measures designed to protect information collected by such surveillance technology from unauthorized access, including but not limited to the existence of encryption and access control mechanisms; - 4. policies and/or practices relating to the retention, access, and use of data collected by such surveillance technology; - 5. policies and procedures relating to access or use of the data collected through such surveillance technology by members of the public; - 6. whether entities outside the department have access to the information and data collected by such surveillance technology, including: (a) whether the entity is a local governmental entity, state governmental entity, federal governmental entity or a private entity, (b) the type of information and data that may be disclosed by such entity, and (c) any safeguards or restrictions imposed by the department on such entity regarding the use or dissemination of the information collected by such surveillance technology; - 7. whether any training is required by the department for an individual to use such surveillance technology or access information collected by such surveillance technology; - 8. a description of internal audit and oversight mechanisms within the department to ensure compliance with the surveillance technology impact and use policy governing the use of such surveillance technology; - 9. any tests or reports regarding the health and safety effects of the surveillance technology; and - 10. any potentially disparate impacts of the surveillance technology impact and use policy on any protected groups as defined in the New York city human rights law. - b.
+- 7. whether any training is required by the department for an individual to use such surveillance technology or access information collected by such surveillance technology; - 8. a description of internal audit and oversight mechanisms within the department to ensure compliance with the surveillance technology impact and use policy governing the use of such surveillance technology; - 9. any tests or reports regarding the health and safety effects of the surveillance technology; and - 10. any potentially disparate impacts of the surveillance technology and surveillance technology impact and use policy on any protected groups as defined in the New York city human rights law. - b.
 Publication of surveillance technology impact and use policy.
-The department shall propose a surveillance technology impact and use policy and post such proposal on the department's website, at least 90 days prior to the use of any new surveillance technology. - c.
+The department shall propose a surveillance technology impact and use policy and post such proposal on the department's website, at least 90 days prior to the use of any new surveillance technology.
+Such impact and use policies shall be published for all distinct surveillance technologies utilized by the department, regardless of whether such technology overlaps in functionality or capability with any other technology for which a separate impact and use statement exists. - c.
 Existing surveillance technology.
-For existing surveillance technology as of the effective date of the local law that added this section, the department shall propose a surveillance technology impact and use policy and post such proposal on the department's website within 180 days of such effective date.
+For existing surveillance technology as of the effective date of the local law that added this section, the department shall propose a surveillance technology impact and use policy and post such proposal on the department's website within 180 days of such effective date. - d.
+Addendum to surveillance technology impact and use policies.
+When the department seeks to acquire or acquires enhancements to surveillance technology or uses such surveillance technology for a purpose or in a manner not previously disclosed through the surveillance technology impact and use policy, the department shall provide an addendum to the existing surveillance technology impact and use policy describing such enhancement or additional use.